Regenerative Medicine

 Regenerative medicine often utilizes stem cells to help the body heal itself naturally.
 These treatments are not FDA approved at the present time so no claims can be made as to the effacy of the treatments for a specific disease or injury.
 There are ongoing clinic trials across the United States and Europe which show great promise for these treatments.
 Talk with us about how these may help you.
 The positive results of clinical trials so far show great promise and very few if any negative side effects.

-We offer treatments for the following areas (and others):
+We offer the following regenerative treatments:

-• Autoimmune Disease
+- Autoimmune Disease

-• Heart Disease (currently a treatment at several clinics include Mayo Clinic)
+- Heart Disease (currently a treatment at several clinics include Mayo Clinic)

-• COPD (currently in Phase 3 clinical trials)
+- COPD (currently in Phase 3 clinical trials)

-• Covid lung damage (1 clinical underway)
+- Covid lung damage (1 clinical underway)

-• Musculoskeletal Repair (joints) (in use for over 10 years)
+- Musculoskeletal Repair (joints) (in use for over 10 years)

-Regenerative Medicine treatments we offer:
+Regenerative Medicine treatments Information:

 I want to learn more